Umuzi-org/ACN-syllabus/content/topics/free-code-camp/responsive-web-design/4-applied-accessibility/_index.md

 Please submit a link to your profile.
 For example, https://www.freecodecamp.org/fccfda32191-55c2-49ec-b6f4-26719c1dd7f4

-To make your profile useful, you need to go into your FreeCodeCamp settings and and set all your privacy settings to "Public".
+To make your profile useful, you need to go into your FreeCodeCamp settings and set all your privacy settings to "Public".